Cheshire County Council: Political control

 From 1889 until 1970, elections to the county council were generally held every three years.
 As part of the reforms under the Local Government Act 1972, those councillors still in post in 1972 on the old county council had their terms of office extended to 31 March 1974.
 The first election to the reconstituted county council was held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
 Elections were thereafter generally held every four years for the county council.
 The last election to Cheshire County Council was held in 2005.
 Voting for the new unitary authorities took place on 1 May 2008, which then acted as shadow authorities until formally taking over from the abolished county and district councils on 1 April 2009.
-Political control of Cheshire County Council from 1974 until its abolition in 2009 was held by the following parties:
+Political control of Cheshire County Council from 1974 until its abolition in 2009 was as follows: